bs15b032/bs15b032/README.md

 About me:

-I have been driven into a data analysis workload from the start of my journey.
-I am very fond of doing these kinds of work such as data analysis, statistical approach, and playing with the metadata.
-I am having good knowledge of Microsoft Excel & Word, Postgrad SQL, as well as Python.
-I am also good at creating professional dashboards with Tableau & PowerBI.
-Experienced Associate Product Manager with a demonstrated history of working in the e-learning industry.
+I have been immersed in data analysis work since the beginning of my career journey.
+I have a strong passion for tasks such as data analysis, statistical approaches, and working with metadata.
+I possess solid skills in Microsoft Excel & Word, Postgrad SQL, and Python.
+Additionally, I excel in creating professional dashboards using Tableau & PowerBI.
+I am an experienced Associate Product Manager with a proven track record in the e-learning industry.

-After completing postgraduation in biotechnology (R&D)(biological science) stream from the Indian Institute of Technology, Madras, I am confident that my academic history and drive for creative solutions will bring a positive new facet to my career.
-Inspired by innovation, I thrive on experimenting with different concepts and have been commended for inspiring and developing unique and thought-provoking ideas.
-I have cultivated data mining, data mapping, and database management skills through a range of practical experiences.
-These strengths, combined with my passion for the industry have created a strong foundation to meet the needs of the data science opportunity.
-I strive to contribute to an energetic and team-driven work culture.
-I am artistic and dependable and also aim to bring a cheerful and enthusiastic attitude to every project.
-Bringing strengths in teamwork, decision-making, and motivation, I know that my creative abilities will serve to bring a valuable addition to the organization.
-I look forward to the opportunity to create and grow as a Data Science.
+Having completed postgraduation in biotechnology (R&D) from the Indian Institute of Technology, Madras, with a focus on biological science, I am confident that my academic background and innovative mindset will bring a fresh perspective to my career.
+I am driven by a passion for innovation, constantly exploring new concepts and ideas.
+I have honed my skills in data mining, data mapping, and database management through various practical experiences.
+These abilities, combined with my industry passion, provide a solid foundation to excel in the field of data science.
+I thrive in a dynamic, team-oriented work environment, bringing a blend of creativity, reliability, and a positive attitude to every project.
+With strengths in teamwork, decision-making, and motivation, I am eager to contribute my creative talents to your organization.
+I am excited about the opportunity to learn and grow as a Data Scientist.

 Sincerely,

 Vishal Kumar Singh
 <!---